-Jessica Allister enters her first season as the head coach of Stanford softball in 2017-18.
+Jessica Allister enters her second season as head coach in 2018-19.

-Allister, the fourth head coach in program history, joins the Cardinal after leading Minnesota for seven seasons.
-She led the Gophers to unprecedented heights in 2017, registering a program-best 56-5 record and earning the first No. 1 national ranking in the USA Today/NFCA Coaches poll in program history.
-She has accumulated a 290-107 (.730) overall record during her career.
+Allister, the fourth head coach in program history, joined the Cardinal after leading Minnesota for seven seasons.
+She guided the Gophers to unprecedented heights in 2017, registering a program-best 56-5 record and earning the first No. 1 national ranking in the USA Today/NFCA Coaches poll in program history.

-It will be familiar territory for Allister who returns to Stanford where she was a second-team All-American as a catcher in 2004 and helped lead the Cardinal to Women's College World Series appearances in 2001 and 2004.
-She graduated in 2004 with a degree in economics.
+A second-team All-American catcher in 2004, Allister helped lead the Cardinal to Women's College World Series appearances in 2001 and 2004.

 Allister was a three-time all-conference selection, led the team to four NCAA Regional appearances and started at catcher in both of Stanford's Women's College World Series appearances.

 "There is not a better person who embodies and understands what it takes to be a Cardinal," said Jessica Mendoza, a teammate of Allister's during the 2001 and 2002 seasons.
 "Having played with her at Stanford, and watching her lead the team to two Women's College World Series appearances, she understands how to win at the highest level.
-But more importantly, she gets what it takes to be a student-athlete at Stanford.
-There is no one better for this job than Jessica Allister."
+But more importantly, she gets what it takes to be a student-athlete at Stanford."

 During her freshman season in 2001, Allister earned all-region recognition and helped lead the Cardinal to a program-record 54 victories.

 "And now, all these years later, she really is in charge.
 It's been awesome to watch her coaching career grow, but I can't say it's surprising.
 She's always had this in her.
-As an alum, I'm both so excited to see how she guides the program and so proud of her and the coach she's become.
-I can't wait for the current team to meet her."
+As an alum, I'm both so excited to see how she guides the program and so proud of her and the coach she's become."

-This will be Allister's second coaching position at Stanford after serving as an assistant coach from 2007-09.
+Allister is in her second stint at Stanford, serving as an assistant coach from 2007-09.
 During the 2008 season, Allister helped guide the Cardinal to 49 victories – the second-highest win total in program history.

-Allister's coaching success goes beyond the field with her teams producing 61 student-athletes who earned Academic All-Big Ten accolades.
-Three student-athletes earned CoSIDA Academic All-America recognition and seven have received CoSIDA Academic All-District honors.
+At Minnesota, Allister's coaching success extended beyond the field with her teams producing 61 student-athletes who earned Academic All-Big Ten accolades.
+Three student-athletes earned CoSIDA Academic All-America recognition and seven received CoSIDA Academic All-District honors.

 Prior to leading Minnesota, Allister was one of the country's top assistant coaches, helping Georgia (2005-06), Stanford (2007-09) and Oregon (2010) to NCAA postseason appearances, including five berths in a six-year period.

-After graduating from Stanford in 2004, Allister played professionally as a member of the New England Riptide of the National Pro Fastpitch League in 2004 and 2005.
+After graduating from Stanford with a degree in economics in 2004, Allister played professionally as a member of the New England Riptide of the National Pro Fastpitch League in 2004 and 2005.

-Jessica Merchant enters her first season with Stanford in 2017-18.
+Jessica Merchant joined the Stanford coaching staff in 2017-18.

-Minnesota claimed its first regular season Big Ten title since 1991 in 2017 and won three Big Ten Tournament championships in the past four seasons.
-Merchant was recognized as part of the NFCA Great Lakes Regional Coaching Staff of the Year.
+Minnesota claimed its first regular season Big Ten title since 1991 in 2017 and won three Big Ten Tournament championships in the last four seasons under Allister and Merchant.

 Prior to her time at Minnesota, Merchant coached at Massachusetts (2007-2010) and at her alma mater, Michigan (2006).